 The origin of the red variety is unknown.
 The name derives from the leaf shape, which resembles the foot of a goose.
 Synonyms include Argan, Argant, Blue Goose Feet, Bockshorn, Buchser, Erlenbacher, Espagnol, Gänsefüßler, Gänsfüßler, Gros Margillien, Großrote, Margillien and Spitzblättrige Garidelitraube.
 After a naturally unverifiable hypothesis of the agronomist Lambert J. von Babo (1790-1862), the goose passer with the von Columella (1st century AD) mentioned ancient grape variety Biturica be identical.
-According to DNA analysis is the blue goose-footer the father of the old Styrian Zimmettraube as well as the Burgundian variety César, However, there is no relationship with the French variety Barbaroux (with the synonym "Hellroter Gänsfüßer").
+According to DNA analysis is the Blue Goose Feet the father of the ancient Styrian Zimmettraube as well as the Burgundian variety César, However, there is no relationship with the French variety Barbaroux (with the synonym "Hellroter Gänsfüßer").

-Already in 1903, the French ampelographer Adrien Berget on in ampelographic Basis stated that the im law cultivated variety Argant (synonym Blue Gänsfüßer) is identical to the Gänsfüßer.
+As early as 1903, the French ampelographer Adrien Berget on pure ampelographic Base stated that the im law cultivated variety Argant (synonym Blue Goose Feeder) is identical to the goose foot.
 This was finally confirmed by the 2008 DNA analysis.
-The nearly extinct variety was reactivated by some producers such as the Domaine des Cavarodes with new plantings.
-In 2010, in the Doubs a few Ar were reported (Statistics Kym Anderson ).
+The almost extinct variety has been reactivated by some producers such as the Domaine des Cavarodes with new plantings.
+In 2010, in the department of Doubs a few Ar were reported (Statistics Kym Anderson ).